braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 Navigate to **Email Settings** within your AppGroup.
 Toggle List-Unsubscribe to **ON**.

-![Option to automatically include a List-Unsubscribe email header for emails sent to subscribed or opted-in users] [59]
+![Option to automatically include a List-Unsubscribe email header for emails sent to subscribed or opted-in users.]
+[59]

-When enabled, this feature will add a standard list-unsubscribe 'mailto:' header to all eligible outgoing emails.
+When enabled, this feature will add a standard list-unsubscribe "mailto:" header to all eligible outgoing emails.
 Upon receipt of a list-unsubscribe request from an end-user, Braze will ensure the same person who was sent the email is being unsubscribed.
 If there is no match, we will not process this request.

-> This feature only applies to emails that target users who are “subscribed or opted in” or “opted-in only.”

-The header is not added for messages targeting “all users including unsubscribed users,” as these represent transactional messages which do not need an unsubscribe function.

-*Currently ‘Windows Live Hotmail’ and ‘Gmail’ support this feature.*

 {% alert note %}
-If you use Mailjet, you do not have the flexibility to choose on/off for this feature - it will be `ON` by default.
+This feature only applies to emails that target users who are “subscribed or opted in” or “opted-in only.”
 {% endalert %}

+The header is not added for messages targeting all users including unsubscribed users, as these represent transactional messages which do not need an unsubscribe function.

+Note that currently, only Windows Live Hotmail and Gmail support this feature.

+{% alert note %}
+If you use Mailjet, you do not have the flexibility to choose on or off for this feature.
+By default, your List-Unsubscribe will be `ON`.
+{% endalert %}

 ### Inline CSS on new emails by default

-CSS inlining is a technique that automatically inlines your emails' CSS styles.
+CSS inlining is a technique that automatically inlines CSS styles for your emails and new emails.
 For some email clients, this can improve the way that your emails render.
-This feature automatically inlines CSS on new emails by default.

 Changing this setting will not affect any of your existing email messages or templates.
 You can override this default at any time while composing messages or templates.